zone-eu/zone-mta/README.md

 ## Bounce handling

 ZoneMTA tries to guess the reason behind rejecting a message – maybe the message was greylisted or maybe your sending IP is blocked by this recipient.
 Not every bounce is equal.

+Currently, if the message hard bounces, the event is logged and that's it.

 ## Error Recovery